-While the Bible does not give explicit reasons for the prohibition against certain cross breeding (see Deuteronomy 22:9,11) which the Oral Torah Jewish tradition extensively expands upon; it would seem to be a particularly pertinent reminder to us of the need for limitations on what we are capable of achieving.
-As important as it is to improve the human condition and environment, the need for moral checks and balances is imperative.
-As was stated in the final communiqué from another recent Jewish-Christian meeting "not everything that is feasible is permissible" (ninth meeting of the Bilateral Commission of the Chief Rabbinate of Israel and the Holy See.).
+While the Bible does not give explicit reasons for the prohibition against certain cross breeding (see Deuteronomy 22:9,11), it would seem to be a particularly pertinent reminder to us of the need for limitations on what we are capable of achieving.
+As important as it is to improve the human condition and environment, the need for moral checks and balances is imperative - "not everything that is feasible is permissible".( quote from the communique of the ninth meeting of the Bilateral Commission of the Chief Rabbinate of Israel and the Holy See.).

 As already mentioned, environmental responsibility is first and foremost our responsibility to our neighbours, to human society and especially to the vulnerable.
 The extensive body of precepts in the Torah in this regard is further expanded upon by our sages.
-In addition the latter are highly conscious of the fact that in many respects all of us are environmentally vulnerable and a significant body of literature in Jewish jurisprudence deals with these threats.
-Accordingly legislation was laid down that required certain businesses - notably threshing floors and tanneries - to be kept at a distance from human domicile so that they do not cause harm either through physical pollution or even through the pollution of the senses through unpleasant odours et cetera.
+Accordingly legislation was laid down that required certain businesses - notably threshing floors and tanneries - to be kept at a distance from human domicile so that they do not cause harm either through physical pollution or even through the pollution of the senses through unpleasant odours etcetera.

-These three central ideas that I have dwelt on:- Divine ownership, partnership in Creation; and concomitant human responsibility; are perhaps most dramatically brought together within two concepts which in a sense are one.
+These three central ideas mentioned:- Divine ownership, partnership in Creation; and concomitant human responsibility; are perhaps most dramatically brought together within two concepts which in a sense are one.

 Arguably the most central precept of Judaism, seen by our sages as the original precept given to the children of Israel as God's special gift, is the Sabbath.
-Moreover as a great Zionist thinker, Asher Ginzburg, noted: "more than Israel has kept the Sabbath the Sabbath has kept Israel."
-A later Israeli man of letters, Pinchas Peli, used to say, "tell me what a Jew's Sabbath is like and I'll tell you what kind of Jew he is."
-The Sabbath is a central if not the central focus of observant Jewish life.

-However the Sabbath is very much an ecological paradigm concerning as a day on which the natural eco-system is able to rest, as well as human society regardless of position or authority.
+The Sabbath is very much an ecological paradigm providing for a day on which the natural eco-system is able to rest, as well as human society, regardless of position or authority.

-In the words of Rabbi Samson Raphael Hirsch (in his commentary on Exodus 20:10):-
+In the words of Rabbi Samson Raphael Hirsch(in his commentary on Exodus 20:10):-

-"The Sabbath was given so that we should not grow arrogant in our dominion in God's Creation.....(to) refrain on this day from exercising our human sway over the things of the earth, and not lend our hands to any object for the purpose of human dominion. the borrowed world is, as it were, returned to its Divine owner in order to realise that it is but lent (to us).
+"The Sabbath was given so that we should not grow arrogant in our dominion in God's Creation.... (to) refrain on this day from exercising our human sway over the things of the earth, and not lend our hands to any object for the purpose of human dominion. .... the borrowed world is, as it were, returned to its Divine owner in order to realise that it is but lent (to us).
 On the Sabbath you divest yourself of your glorious mastery over the matter of the world and lay yourself and your world in acknowledgement at the feet of the Eternal, your God."